tomcam/mity-cutest/README.md

 };
 ```

+The filename can be anything.
+It doesn't need to start with `test_`.

 * Compile the files area.c and test_area.c and create an executable with this command line:

 ```bash
 $ gcc -std=c99 area.c test_area.c -o test_area
 ```

 Compile and correct your source as many times as is necessary until `gcc` yields no output, which means success.
-There's no `main` in this code so it wouldn't work anyway.

 * Run the file: